Jellby/Pegamoid/README.md

 for reduced subsets of orbitals (for instance, only for the active orbitals), and the user can write arbitrary notes for each orbital.

-The value and opacity used to display isurfaces can be adjusted and the display of the following elements can be toggled:
+The value, opacity, colors and texture properties used to display isurfaces can be adjusted and the display of the following elements can be toggled:

 * Positive and negative parts of the isosurface.